 Design agents from behavioral archetype, not just capability.
-The MABP protocol for building agents that know how they fail before they fail.
+The only structured framework for building agents that know how they fail before they fail.

 Built on MABP research by @thefranceway.